dmerejkowsky/blog/content/post/0075-advantures-in-ci-land.md

 Now if we run `pytest` with the `--headless` option, the `headless` parameter of the `test_home` function will be set to `True` by pytest.
 That's how pytest *fixtures* work.

-Any way, we can now check this is working by running:
+Anyway, we can now check this is working by running:

 ```bash
 $ pytest --headless